 Most cats do not need any surgical intervention, although the addition of a joint supplement containing both glucosamine and chondroitin should be added to the cat’s diet.
 In severe cases, surgery may be required.
 Nowadays, most veterinarians no longer do an entire hip replacement.
 Instead, they surgically remove the head of the femur – the ball part of the hip’s ball-and-socket joint-and do not replace it.
 The muscles that normally hold those components will continue to do their job.
 Typically, veterinarian’s call this type of surgery an FHO.

 Pelaqita’s Dysplasia Story

-This summer Faith and Mikey had a litter of six female kittens.
+The summer of 2018, Faith and Mikey had a litter of six female kittens.
 At about ten weeks of age, I noticed that one of the girls was limping on her right hind leg.
 I figured she had pulled something playing and I kept an eye on her for the next few days to see if it would improve.
 It did not improve, so I took her to the veterinarian.
 X-rays were taken, and the results were that the kitten had hip dysplasia.
 We have found an excellent home for this special kitten with a former client who is also a working vet technician.